ascencioian/Sneakers-Shoes/README.md

 # Full Stack E-Commerce Application
 This project is a full stack application that is a concept of an sneaker e-commerce site. it is built on top of spring tool suite and implements spring security.
-Data provided by RESTAPI.
+Data provided by RESTAPI the sneaker database.

 **Inspiration for this project was provided by:**